 - Machine learning glossary

-- To get started using BigQuery ML, see Getting started with BigQuery ML for data analysts or Getting started with BigQuery ML for data scientists.
+- To get started using BigQuery ML, see Getting started with BigQuery ML using the web UI.